Doodleverse/dash_doodler/README.md

 * when an image is labeled, it disappears from the list when new images are uploaded
 * new videos

+11/04/20
+* fixed bug in how annotations were being generated and written to png file
+* new version uses a cumulatively trained random forest.
+First image annotated, builds RF, makes prediction.
+Then subsequent images build upon the last RF.
+Uses scikit-learn RandomForestClassifier's `warm_start` parameter and saving model to pickle file
+* all the CRF functions and controls are removed in `appRF.py`.
+Just RF is implemented.
+Faster, also perhaps better (more testing)
+* fixed bug that was making it redo segmentations automatically on file change and other callbacks
+* time strings now ISO conformable (thanks Dan Nowacki)
+* image printing now in the main app function rather than subfunction, aids incorporation into more sophisticated callback workflows

 ## <a name="roadmap"></a>Roadmap

 * Maybe a button to reset the coefficients to the defaults? [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)

 * Delay running the model until all of the coefficients are adjusted...right now it jumps right into the calcs as soon a slider is moved, but maybe you want to adjust two sliders first.
 Maybe change the compute segmentation to a button that changes color if the model is out of date wrt to the current settings. [here](https://github.com/dbuscombe-usgs/dash_doodler/issues/2)

+* userID written to results files.
+What would this require?
+Text box? login account?

 Use the issues tab to suggest new features!